networknt/light-4j/docs/content/tutorials/microservices.md

 ## Swagger-Codegen

 Now we have four API swagger.yaml files available.
-Let's use swagger-codegen to start four projects in light-java-example.
+Let's use swagger-codegen to start four projects in light-example-4j.
 In normal API build, you should create a repo for each API.

 #### Build Light Java Generator